ska-telescope/developer.skatelescope.org/src/contributor/contribute.rst

 Direct Contribution
 ~~~~~~~~~~~~~~~~~~~

-You can use the `Edit on GitLab` (TODO: need to add a picture!) button to directly contribute to a page.i
+You can use the `Edit on GitLab` (TODO: need to change a picture!) button to directly contribute to a page.

 .. image:: images/edit-on-gl.png
    :alt: A page on the developer portal, showing the "Edit on GitLab" link in the top right of the page.